 - identifying which diseases are present before fungicides are applied

-Yearly fungicide tests are done to compare new fungicides to existing ones.
-An important recent finding is that different fungicides must be used for each disease to manage them effectively.
+Yearly fungicide tests are done to compare new fungicides to ones currently used.
+Different fungicides must be used for each watermelon disease to manage them effectively.
+An important recent finding is that the gummy stem blight fungus in South Carolina is resistant to tebuconazole.
+Up-to-date spray recommendations are made each spring in the Watermelon Fungicide Guide.
 The sensitivity of cucurbit downy mildew to fungicides also is checked yearly, as this organism easily becomes resistant to over-used fungicides.
-Up-to-date spray recommendations are made each spring in the Watermelon Spray Guide.
+Current recommendations are in Cucurbit Downy Mildew Management.